fugue/fregot/README.md

 ### :input

 While in the REPL, you can directly change the input document by using the `:input` command to specify the path of your input document.
+Input can be JSON or YAML.

 For example, if you want to load the input in `example.json`, you would do this:

     repl% :input example.json